atlassian/1time/README.md

   - `allowedPastSteps`: By default, this is 0.
 As specified by [RFC-6238](https://datatracker.ietf.org/doc/html/rfc6238#section-5.2), the verifier should accept the TOTP from the previous time step to cater for possible network delays.
 If you want to accept past windows as valid, increase this number.
   - `allowedFutureSteps`: By default, this is 0.
 Same as `allowedPastSteps` but to cater for possible clock drifts in which the prover's clock is slightly in the future relative to the verifier's.
 If you want to accept future time windows as valid, increase this number.
 More on time windows on the next section.

+## Secret providers

+We include two secret providers

+- `AsciiRangeSecretProvider`: Will generate 20 random bytes in the ASCII range.
+This enables de raw value to be printable and easier for transport / debugging.
+- `RandomSecretProvider`: Will generate 20 random bytes in the entire byte range.

+If you want to use better random generators such as AWS KMS, you can implement your own `SecretProvider` and use such provider in the `totpConfiguration` of the `DefaultTOTPService`.

 ## Prover clock delays and verifier allowed windows